stuartellis/tf-tasks/README.md

 ### Using Tracks

-Use the tracks feature to deploy extra copies of units for development and testing.
-Each track of a unit uses the same configuration as other instances with the specified context.
+Use the [tracks](#tracks) feature to deploy extra copies of units for development and testing.

-Specify `TFT_TRACK` to create a track:
+Specify `TFT_TRACK` to create a new track for the unit:

 ```shell
 export TFT_CONTEXT=dev TFT_UNIT=my-app TFT_TRACK=feature1